passmesomesugar/Python-Crash-Course-Book-Tasks/Readme.md

 # About

-"Try it yourself" section from Python Crash Course, 2nd Edition A Hands-On, Project-Based Introduction to Programming by Eric Matthes.
+"Try it yourself" and Projects section from Python Crash Course, 2nd Edition A Hands-On, Project-Based Introduction to Programming by Eric Matthes.

 ## Fair use disclaimer: